 Nigeria adheres to the Paris Declaration on Aid Effectiveness (PDF, 317 KB, 23 pages).
 Donors are working together to harmonize aid programs and align them with local priorities.

 Canada supports efforts to improve harmonization, information and accountability in the Nigerian health sector, and signed the 2010 Health Sector Compact, initiated by the International Health Partnership.
-Through this commitment, Canada has increased efforts to work in harmonization with other development partners and to align its programs with the plans and priorities of the Government of Nigeria, particularly the Nigeria National Health Sector Development Plan (NSHDP 2010-2015) and the Integrated Maternal, Newborn and Child Health (IMNCH) Strategy.
+Through this commitment, Canada has increased efforts to work in harmonization with other development partners and to align its programs with the plans and priorities of the Government of Nigeria, particularly the Nigeria National Health Sector Development Plan (NSHDP 2010-2015 and upcoming 2016-2020 NSHDP 2) and the Integrated Maternal, Newborn and Child Health (IMNCH) Strategy.

 - Date Modified: